Introduction

 Heavy Oils and Alcohols

-Products containing mineral oil, coconut oil, or isopropyl alcohol can either clog pores or strip your skin too much, triggering more oil production.
+Mineral oil, coconut oil, or isopropyl alcohol based products will either block pores or strip too much of the skin causing your skin to produce more oil.

 Fragrances and Sulfates